DESST 2516 - Design Studio III

 General Course Information

-The local Urban Design Project will consider design proposals and supporting infrastructure that analyses and critiques the intellectual tradition of the city using the greater metropolitan Adelaide through drawing and both digital and physical modelling.
+The local Urban Design Project will consider design proposals and supporting infrastructure that analyses and critiques the intellectual tradition of the city in the context of greater metropolitan Adelaide, through drawing and both digital and physical modelling.

 The full timetable of all activities for this course can be accessed from Course Planner.